micmejia/bible-dump/NKJV/Song of Solomon/Song 2.md

 My beloved _is_ mine, and I _am_ his.
 He feeds _his flock_ among the lilies.

 ###### 17
-Until the day breaks And the shadows flee away, Turn, my beloved, And be like a gazelle Or a young stag Upon the mountains of [^d]Bether. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Song of Solomon 2:4 Lit. _house of wine_ [^b]: Song of Solomon 2:7 _adjure_ [^c]: Song of Solomon 2:14 Lit. _appearance_ [^d]: Song of Solomon 2:17 Lit. _Separation_
+Until the day breaks And the shadows flee away, Turn, my beloved, And be like a gazelle Or a young stag Upon the mountains of [^d]Bether.